Core Abstractions

 Composition

 A complete delivery instruction is a value type and transfer type pair.
-Nothing else is needed.
+Nothing else is needed at the protocol layer.

 Extensibility

 New value types and transfer types are added without protocol changes.
-A DRS operator registers a new pair in their config and it becomes routable.
+An operator registers a new pair and it becomes routable.
 No governance decisions, no protocol upgrades.
 The pair exists or it doesn’t.